gceleghin/covid_data_digger/README.md

 If you clone the repo, run:
 `python3 webserver/webserver.py`

+It also accepts some arguments:
+`--hostname STRING` to specify the hostname
+`--port INT` to specify which port the webserver should use

-Once the webserver is up and running it is reachable by connecting to http://coviddatadigger:8080.
+Once the webserver is up and running it is reachable by connecting to http://hostname:port, default values are http://coviddatadigger:8080.
 A simple GET request will return a JSON containing the data for today, but you can also pass a 'date' parameter to get data for another day, eg:
 `http://coviddatadigger:8080/?date=2022-01-01`